-In one of the previous articles, we examined a question of a development process and possible approaches (find the article "Internal development kitchen" on our website).
+In one of the previous articles, we examined a question of a development process and possible approaches (find the article "Web development methodologies and approaches" on our website).

 Now we would love to focus on the very first stage of the development - creating specs and describing a product’s functionality.
 A process of writing so-called “user stories” is very crucial, even if a development team works with already given specs and requirements.
 User stories help to reveal what to code and why and saves a lot of time on development.

 You’ll learn what the user stories are, why write them and whom delegate this process to.

 User stories are the list of functions that a product does, whether it is a mobile app or a website.
 User stories are one of the main methods of control in Agile, for example, Extreme Programming (XP) features such processes as continuous planning (from Scrum) and customer involvement that are the necessary parts of a user stories creation.